-The reported $\delta$ -values that capture the dominance of each individual country in the network reveal that dominant countries are UK, USA, and Japan within the network, but Belgium, Netherlands and Brazil also have high dominance.
-The GVAR results show that household debt positively responds to COVID-19 infections and mortality as well as lockdowns, though this response is valid in the short term.
-However, vaccinations and testing appear to negatively affect household debt.
-Lockdown measures such as stay-at-home advice, and closing schools, all have a positive impact on household debt, though they are of transitory nature.
+The reported δ -values that capture the dominance of each individual country in the network reveal that dominant countries are UK, USA, and Japan within the network, but Belgium, Netherlands and Brazil also have high dominance.
+The GVAR results show that household debt would decline as a response to COVID-19 mortality, though this response is valid in the short term.
+However, shocks in infections, test and trace programs would increase household debt.
+Lockdown measures such as stay-at-home advice, and closing schools, all have also a positive impact on household debt, though they are of transitory nature.